 How Much Does It Cost to Charge an Electric Car?

 The average price per kilowatt-hour in the United States is 13.7 cents (CAD 0.18).
 Charging your electric vehicle increases electricity usage by about 3,500 kW per year.

 On average, this will cost you between $30 and $60 per month (CAD 40 and CAD 80), or between $0.99 and $1.97 (CAD 1 and CAD 2.50) per day.

 By pairing an EV charger with a rooftop solar panel, you can reduce both your overall energy consumption and the costs associated.
 Solar installers may offer package deals that include a charging station for an electric car.

 Can I Charge a Tesla at Home?

 With the mobile connector, Tesla vehicles can plug directly into standard 110- or 120-volt electrical outlets.
 However, Tesla recommends owners use this only as a backup charging option.
 The EV manufacturer recommends owners install wall connectors as described above for efficient home charging and faster charging speeds.
-Tesla's own brand of wall connector sells for $500.
+Tesla's own brand of wall connector starts at $500 (CAD 650).